|

 Accounting Office, the investigative arm of the Congress, charged with examining all

 matters related to the receipt and disbursement of public funds, is significant.
+President - The President remains the critical player in this

 drama.
 Maybe each President is not automatically